iagomoreira/challenges/problems/u5_dialpad.md

 - As an agent, I want to be able to expand the Dialpad, select an Outbound number, choose an country code and add or type a phone number to place the call.

 ## Let´s start
-- You will build a project based on a mockup designed by the UI/UX team in Sketch: [link](/problems/assets/dialpad/talkdeskdialpad.sketch) and also an example here [Here](/problems/assets/dialpad/example.pdf).
+- You will build a project based on a mockup designed by the UI/UX team in Sketch: [link](/problems/assets/dialpad/talkdeskdialpad.sketch) and also an example [here](/problems/assets/dialpad/example.pdf).
 - Using the latest technologies, build the project (host it on a GitHub Repository) using HTML, CSS or any other language (like Javascript, React, etc.).
 - The project must be built on the SaSS processor.
 Think it as a framework where all elements and components might be used in other sections of your project.
 - You can use any methodology and nomenclature that might help us create reusable components and code.